camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 <a name="helpers-complete"/>
 #### Completing tasks

-You can directly complete a task by means of static helper method:
+You can directly complete a task by means of a static helper method:

 ```java
 complete(task);